Do You Want To Study Off-Campus During Interim 2017?

 - The most common time to study off-campus is during the junior year.
 However, it is also common to study off-campus during the first semester of senior year.
 Sometimes students will participate during Semester II of the sophomore year.

-- First year students may only study off-campus on language programs during interim which are the 4th semester courses for German and Spanish or on the Education interim in the Twin Cities.
+- First year students may only study off-campus on language programs during interim which are the 4th semester courses for French and Spanish or on the Education interim in the Twin Cities.
 These are designed for first-year students.

 - Many students have their first off-campus experience during their sophomore or junior year on a January interim and then elect to spend the following semester or year studying off-campus.